Opendoor Fees: Is the Convenience Worth the Cost?

 SHARE

-A company like Clever Offers can save you a ton of time getting offers and figuring out your best option — which is why it's our top-rated iBuying competitor.
-With Clever, you can compare fair cash offers from iBuyers, investors, and more to the sale price you'd get with an agent.
-You can sell in as little as 7 days with the assurance that you're getting the highest possible price.
-Learn more.
+An offers marketplace like Clever Offers can save you time getting competitive offers and figuring out your best option — which is why it's our top-rated iBuying competitor.
+With Clever's free service, you can compare fair cash offers from iBuyers, investors, and more to the sale price you'd get with an agent.
+Sell in as little as 7 days for the highest possible price — no added fees or obligation.

 Show more